 The first place you should look is your credit card company.
 Many offer free credit scores to cardholders, and a few offer free scores to the general public.
 If you’re looking for one of your specific scores, you might already have access to it through an existing credit card account or other online service — you may not have to pay for it.

 The Discover Credit Scorecard, for example, gives free FICO scores to anyone who signs up for an account on its site.
+Discover cardholders will get a score based on their TransUnion credit reports, while non-cardholders will get a score based on their Experian report.

 |Issuer||Free Credit Score Type||Credit Bureau Used||Who Can Get It|